EME Moonbounce Communication – Getting Started

 Lpath(dB) = L(dB) + GT(dB) + GR(dB)

 In the above equation, since the antenna gains (GT and GR) of both the antennas contribute with 1/λ2 proportionality, while the free-space loss components contribute only once with λ2, the net effect is to produce a effective path loss which responds to the change in wavelength with 1/λ2 (or proportinate to f2) response.

-Since the free-space loss component L(dB) is a negative value and the antenna gains are positive, the outcome of the above equation is to actually produce smaller negative value that indicates lower overall path loss when the antennas at the earth stations with a given aperture (A) are used at shorter wavelength or higher frequency… Hence, the fact of the matter is that the higher the frequency band of EME Moonbounce operation, the lesser is the overall circuit path loss.
+Since the free-space loss component L(dB) is a negative value and the antenna gains are positive, the outcome of the above equation is to actually produce a smaller negative value that indicates lower overall path loss when the antennas at the earth stations with a given aperture (A) are used at a shorter wavelength or higher frequency… Hence, the fact of the matter is that the higher the frequency band of the EME Moonbounce operation, the lesser is the overall circuit path loss.

 Nevertheless, the EME Moonbounce path losses are quite high, in the order of around -250 dB, and thus pose challenges irrespective of the frequency band in use.

 Doppler Shift in EME Moonbounce communication